Posts

 Front Matter

 In order for a post to be recognized by Plume it must contain some metadata like a title and published date.
-This metadata is defined as “front matter”, that is, some YAML set between tripple-dashes (i.e. ---) and must be the first thing in the file.
+This metadata is defined as "front matter", that is, some YAML set between triple-dashes (i.e. ---) and must be the first thing in the file.

 ---